IBM/ibm_zosmf/docs/source/roles/zmf_workflow_complete.rst

 workflow_resolve_conflict_by_using
-  Specifies how to handle variable conflicts if any are detected at workflow creation time.
+  Specifies how to handle variable conflicts, if any are detected at workflow creation time.

-  Such conflicts can be found when z/OSMF Workflows task reads the output file from a step that runs a REXX exec or UNIX shell script.
+  Such conflicts can be found when the z/OSMF Workflows task reads the output file from a step that runs a REXX exec or UNIX shell script.

   | **required**: False